oasis-tcs/openc2-oc2ls/oc2ls.md

 ## 3.2 Message
 This language specification and one or more Actuator profiles define the content of Commands and Responses, while transfer specifications define the on-the-wire format of a Message over specific secure transport protocols.
 Transfer specifications are agnostic with regard to content, and content is agnostic with regard to transfer protocol.
 This decoupling is accomplished by defining a standard message interface used to transfer any type of content over any transfer protocol.

 A message is a content- and transport-independent set of elements conveyed between Producers and Consumers.
 To ensure interoperability all transfer specifications must unambiguously define how the Message elements in [Table 3-1](#table-3-1-common-message-elements) are represented within the secure transport protocol.
 This does not imply that all Message elements must be used in all Messages.
 Content, content_type, and msg_type are required in all Messages.
 Other Message elements are not required by this specification but may be required by other specifications.
+The internal representation of a Message does not affect interoperability and is therefore beyond the scope of OpenC2.

 ###### Table 3-1.
 Common Message Elements